I can’t tell you how many times I swore I was done with drinking.

-“I don’t drink every day, so I can’t have a problem”
+“I don’t drink every day, so I can’t have a problem.”

-“Everyone is drinking this much”
+“Everyone is drinking this much.”

-The problem with this is that too often, we see what we want to see.
+The problem with this is that too often, we only see what we want to see.
 We never really know how much other people drink.
-We don’t know what happens behind closed doors.
+We don’t see what happens behind closed doors.
 Some people drink a lot in public but have nothing at home.
 Or it might be the other way around.

-“My drinking doesn’t affect anyone else”
+“My drinking doesn’t affect anyone else.”

-“It will be different this time”
+“It’ll be different this time.”